acolter/fed-employee-resources/README.md

 # fed-employee-resources
-Resources for unemployed federal workers
+Resources for unemployed federal workers.

 A small hand-curated CSV tracking the resources established for federal workers and contractors fired or RIF'd or otherwise separated from government service during the Trump administration.
 Contains links to state government job boards for all 50 states plus DC.